jesperschmidthansen/molsim/docs/README.md

 </td>
 </table>
 </td>
+See the folder resources/molconf for more examples.

 <h3>Why MEX?</h3>
 <p>GNU Octave offers a great C++ interface with the dynamically linked functions (DLDs).
-However, my experience is that the pure C MEX interface to produces faster running binaries.
+However, my experience
+is that the pure C MEX interface produces faster running binaries.
 This is perhaps due to DLD's call-by-value interface giving an additional copying overhead.
 </p>

 <p>
 Test: The functions below shows a DLD and a MEX version of a function that calculates the sum of an array and updates the array with a number; this is a relevant task in molecular dynamics.
 <table>
  <tr> <td> DLD msum_oct.cpp </td><td>MEX msum_mex.c</td></tr>
 <tr>